system-transparency/system-transparency/README.md

 ## Environment

 The System Transparency Repository provides a `.envrc` file to load the build environment.
 It installs the latest version of [Task](https://taskfile.dev) and configures a separate Go environment to prevent any conflicts.
 To load and unload the environment depending on the current directory, it is recommended to use [direnv](https://direnv.net/).
-Go to [Basic Installation](https://direnv.net/#basic-installation) to see how to proper setup direnv your shell.
+Go to [Basic Installation](https://direnv.net/#basic-installation) to see how to properly setup direnv your shell.
 After restarting your shell, you can enable direnv for the repository:

 ```bash